cloudfoundry/diego-notes/proposals/desired_lrp_update_API.md

     `NSync` creates the application using `bbsClient.DesireLRP`
 1. **Query a `DesiredLRP`**

-    `NSync` queries using `bbsClient.DesireLRPByProcessGuid`
+    `NSync` queries the BBS using `bbsClient.DesireLRPByProcessGuid`.
-    New information here could be the `DefinitionIdentifier` and `PreviousDefinitionIdentifier` to specify the "ID" of the current `DesiredLRPDefinitions`.
-We do not need to return the OLD definition information just the identifier.
+    We could supply the `DefinitionIdentifier` and
+    `PreviousDefinitionIdentifier` fields to specify the "ID" of the current `DesiredLRPDefinitions`.
+We do not need to return the old definition information, just the identifier.
 We can add additional APIs to get old definition information if required.
-    Old clients will not receive these 3 new fields but only receive the current Definition information.
+    Old clients will not receive these three new fields, just the current Definition information.
 1. **Stage an Update to a `DesiredLRP`**